Back to Blog

 How Much Do Dog Groomers Make?
 Salary Guide for 2026

-GroomBoard Team·· 2 min read
+GroomBoard Team··Updated · 6 min read

 Dog groomers in the United States earn between $39,000 and $55,000 per year on average in 2026, with top earners making $65,000 or more.
 Self-employed groomers who set their own rates and manage their own bookings typically earn more than salaried employees.
+Here is a detailed breakdown by state, experience level, and business model.

 Average Groomer Salary in 2026